The Ponderings of Yaj Ekim

 174

-Would be the fusion of every universe born of conscious design.
+Would be the synthesis of every universe born of conscious design.

 Of that source prior to all naming,